1. ENTRY VISA

 - Certify: to attest as certain; give reliable information of; confirm; or to guarantee; endorse reliably: to certify a document with an official seal.
 3. to give assurance; testify; vouch for the validity of something.

 (Example: Universities stamp copies of transcripts with the University’s seal and the registrar signs next to the seal to certify the document is a true copy)

-To request an entry visa, the following documents must be sent to Department of Academic Administration:
+To request an entry visa, the following documents must be sent: